kreijack/bombrowser/tests/TESTS.md

 ### Test 3.12 - menu->window

 Test description:
-- insert code 82037 in "BOMBrowser - Codes list"
+- insert code 820037 in "BOMBrowser - Codes list"
-- press the right mouse button on the first entry and select the "Show assembly" command; select the first date doubleckicking on it.
-- go back to the "BOMBrowser - code list"; press the right mouse button on the first entry and select the "Where used" command.
+- press the right mouse button on the first entry
+- select the "Show assembly" command
+- select the first date doubleckicking on it.

 Two windows are opened.
 Select the "Windows menu" in the "BOMBrowser - Assembly" window: